Table Of Content

 Topaz provides multiple options, including split view and side-by-side view, making it easier for users to review and adjust the video.
 The maximum supported preview duration is 2 seconds.

 AVCLabs and Topaz offer different pricing plans.
-AVCLabs provides three subscription options: monthly, yearly, and lifetime, while Topaz only offers a lifetime subscription.
+AVCLabs provides three subscription options: monthly, yearly, and lifetime, while Topaz offers two subscription options: monthly and yearl, no lifetime subscription.
 You can choose the product that best fits your budget.

 If you're still not convinced by either AVCLabs or Topaz—whether due to pricing, performance, or user experience—UniFab All-In-One may just be your answer.
 Unlike AVCLabs' limited model options or Topaz's steep learning curve, UniFab strikes a balance between power and simplicity.